kirby-tools/kirby-copilot/README.md

 We encourage you to use the resources above to connect with us and other users of Kirby Copilot.

+For the sake of reproducible bug reports, please include the following information in your bug reports:

+- Kirby & Kirby Copilot version
+- Browser environment (name, version, operating system)
+- Steps to reproduce the bug
+- Global and section configuration (without any sensitive information)
+- Screenshots or screen recordings if applicable

+Please ensure to **never** include any API keys or other sensitive information in your bug reports.

-## Feedback
+## Feedback & Feature Requests

-We value your feedback.
+We value your feedback and ideas for improving Kirby Copilot.
 If you have any suggestions, please feel free to reach out to us via email or preferably by creating a new discussion on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).

 ## Thank You